neotazman/bootstrap-portfolio/README.md

 1. take !important off the css rules that I wanted to change
 2. create ids for elements I want to change
 3. create new css rules for the ids I created

+# Fix that god awful bug where the header is white when js tools are off